-Take the time to go through all your sections, tasks, and subtasks, and make sure you’ve assigned them to responsible teammates and added a due date for each.
+Take the time to go through all your sections, tasks, and subtasks, and make sure you’ve both assigned them to relevant teammates and added a due date for each.

-When setting a due date, you can also set a task to repeat.
+Additionally, when setting a due date you can also set a task to repeat the date.

-That is very useful if you had a task that needed to be repeated multiple times within a project workflow.
+This is very useful if you had a task that needed to be repeated say multiple times within a project workflow!

-The repetition can be weekly, monthly, yearly, periodically, or you can set a custom repetition period.
+The repetition of the due date can be weekly, monthly, yearly, periodically, or you can set a custom repetition period.